Note: Option values may be created and pattern matched. Most sugar is not working.

-The Option type is useful when we want to express the idea that we may or may not have a value of a certain type. null is the name used to represent the absence of a value. some[x] represents some specific value.
-Nullable values are needed so often that special syntax exist to make them easier to use.
+The Option type is a built-in union.
+It is useful when we want to express the idea that we may or may not have a value of a certain type.
+In some languages, these are sometimes called nullable types, since null represents the absence of a value.
+Optional values are so useful that many kinds of syntactic sugar exist to make them easy to work with.

-mut maybeInt = some
+mut maybeInt ?i32 = 5

-Handle null as an exception
+Force unwrap, treat None as an exception

 imm val = maybeInt?